Description

 Now included with these 3-day events:

-- ***New: 2 months free access to the Meatsmith Membership, which includes
+• 7-day free trial to the Meatsmith Membership, which includes

 (The knife sharpening method that Brandon learned from is now on YouTube on the Carter Cutlery channel.)